Most motorhome owners have some kind of an awning, to give shade from the sun, when it’s hot & to get out of the rain, when it’s not.

 Why Bother With an Awning ?

 If you use French “Aire’s” all the time, you know that you can not use an awning at all.
 So that makes that side of the argument fairly straight forward.
 If on the other hand you use your motorhome in any other way, then any kind of an awning is a fantastic accessory to have.
 An awning can effectively double the amount of living space that you have & makes it usable whether it is hot & sunny or when it’s wet.
 So which motorhome awning do you need ?
 Well let’s have a look at the different awnings availble on the market today.
+In hot climates the awning makes a huge difference in keeping the motorhome cooler & with a safari tent fitted it makes a huge difference in keeping the motorhome warmer, in winter weather.

 Fixed Wind Out Awnings.